zvymazal/serverless/docs/providers/google/cli-reference/README.md

 ### [Read this on the main serverless docs site](https://www.serverless.com/framework/docs/providers/google/cli-reference/)
 <!-- DOCS-SITE-LINK:END -->

-# Serverless Google Cloud Functions CLI Reference
+# Google Cloud Functions CLI Reference

 Welcome to the Serverless Google Cloud Functions CLI Reference!
 Please select a section on the left to get started.